Appendix C. Naming of Viruses

 Suffixes

-Suffixes are used to name some specific virus objects:
+Suffixes are used to name some specific malicious objects:

 generator—an object which is not a virus but a virus generator.

-based—a virus which is developed with the help of the specified generator or a modified virus.
-In both cases the names of this type are generic and can define hundreds and sometimes even thousands of viruses.
+based—a malicious object which is developed with the help of the specified generator or a modified threat.
+In both cases the names of this type are generic and can define hundreds and sometimes even thousands of threats.

-dropper—an object which is not a virus but an installer of the given virus.
+dropper—an object which is not a virus but a container of the given virus.